fair-ease/dataset-demand-register/web/docs/specification.markdown

 - xsd: http://www.w3.org/2001/XMLSchema#
 - skos: http://www.w3.org/2004/02/skos/core#

-**Registry**
+### Registry
+A **registry** is defined as a `schema:ProductGroup`, listing named queries through the `schema:itemListElement` property.
 [![product-group-diagram.png](diagrams/product-group-diagram.png)](diagrams/product-group-diagram.png)

-A registry is typed as a schema:ProductGroup, listing the named queries through the schema: itemListElement property.

-**Named Query - General**
-Named query represents a uniform way to describe
-specifying input parameters and well-defined result structures
+### Named Query
+A **Named Query** is defined as both a `schema:Product` and an `fno:Function`.
+Input parameters and result structures are described in a standardized way through the `fno:expects` and `fno:returns` properties, respectively.

+Input parameters represent optional filters for the result.
+They are instances of both `fno:Parameter` and `schema:Property` and are minimally described by the following properties:

+- **Name** (`schema:name`): The name of the input parameter.
+- **Description** (`schema:description`): A human-readable description of the input parameter.
+- **Expected Concept/Class** (`schema:rangeIncludes`): The conceptual category or class of the input parameter — that is, what the parameter's values represent. *(Note: This does not necessarily need to match any concepts or classes in the result structure.)*

+The resulting output structure depends on the type of data being returned.

 [![product-diagram.png](diagrams/product-diagram.png)](diagrams/product-diagram.png)

-**Named Query - Tabular data** [![product-tabular-data-diagram.png](diagrams/product-tabular-data-diagram.png)](diagrams/product-tabular-data-diagram.png)
+#### Tabular data results

-When expected outputs is tabular data it is described as a qb:datastructuredefinition with measures and dimensions.
+When the expected output is **tabular data**, the result is described using `qb:DataStructureDefinition`, which defines measures and dimensions.

+[![product-tabular-data-diagram.png](diagrams/product-tabular-data-diagram.png)](diagrams/product-tabular-data-diagram.png)

-Measure represents the expected rows in the result they are minimaly described through 3 properties:
+Measures (`qb:MeasureProperty`) represent the numerical values or aggregated data expected in each row of the result.
+They are minimally described by:

-- name of the row (rdfs:label)
+- **Label** (`rdfs:label`): The name of the measure.
-- what the cell values represent --> for the measure this is likely always going to be a concept similar to an Index-like concept
+- **Concept Representation** (`qb:concept`): What the cell values represent, being an index/key-like concept.
-- expected type of cell values  --> for the measure this is likely to always be of datatype xsd:integer ...
+- **Expected Data Type** (`rdfs:range`): The expected type of the cell values.
+Since measures often will represent index like concepts, the expected type is likely to be `xsd:integer`.

-Dimensions represent the expected columns in the result.
-They are minimaly described through 3 properties:
+Dimensions (`qb:DimensionProperty`) define the categorical variables/attributes that form the columns in the result.
+They are minimally described by:

-- name of the column (rdfs:label)
+- **Label** (`rdfs:label`): The name of the dimension.
-- what the cell values represent (qb:concept) **
+- **Concept Representation** (`qb:concept`): The meaning of the cell values in that column.
+What the cell values represent.
+This can be a reference to a concept or class.
-- expected type of cell values in that column, this can be datatype or a reference to a class (rdfs:range)
+- **Expected Data Type or Class** (`rdfs:range`): The expected type of the cell values.
+This can be a datatype or a reference to a class.

-** Description of concepts:
+#### Media object results
+When the expected output is a **media object**, the result is described using `schema:MediaObject`.
+This structure is used to represent files, images, videos, or any other media type.
+See the [schema.org documentation](https://schema.org/MediaObject) for more information.

+_(Section to be completed when examples are available)_

+### Concept Descriptions
-Often concepts will need to be defined specifically;
+In many cases, concepts need to be explicitly defined.
+The following properties are expected:

-expected properties for this are:
-- skos:prefLabel, for the name of the concept
+- **Preferred Label** (`skos:prefLabel`): The name of the concept.
-- skos:definition / skos:scopeNote, for the intended meaning and usage context
+- **Definition or Scope Note** (`skos:definition` / `skos:scopeNote`): A description of the intended meaning and usage context.

-**Named Query - Unstructured data - Media object**